fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/live-maya-exporter/index.md

 3. Teknisk breakdown/problem
 4. Om jag hade mer tid eller börjat om idag

+//realtime, bridge, seamless
+I created a Maya plugin that lets the user seamlessly update models while the game is running.

-I created the Maya plugin and modified the asset manager in our custom engine to implement the tool for this demo.
-I'm very grateful to [Alvin Andersson Eriksson](https://www.linkedin.com/in/alvin-andersson-eriksson-799b72279/) for letting me modify the game engines asset manager to fit my peculiar needs!
+ and modified the asset manager in our custom engine to implement the tool for this demo.
+I'm very grateful to [Alvin Andersson Eriksson](www.alvineriksson.com) for letting me modify the game engines asset manager to fit my peculiar needs!

 {{< fakegif "live-maya-exporter-showcase.webm" >}}